 - 1. ExtractBasisElements: Choice of basis elements.
-Different from traditional wordbased semantic space models, which usually use the most frequent context words, DE-PENDENCYVECTORS models can use any set of basis elements (BEs).
+Different from traditional wordbased semantic space models, which usually use the most frequent context words, DEPEN-DENCYVECTORS models can use any set of basis elements (BEs).
 These have to be extracted (together with their frequencies) from the corpus in the first step.
 Additionally, ExtractBasisElements extracts frequencies for the target words and the total number of paths which are necessary for step 3. - 2.
 ExtractSpace: Construction of semantic space.
 This constructs an actual DEPENDEN-CYVECTORS semantic space model from a corpus, given targets and basis elements. - 3.
 LLT: Log-likelihood transformation.
 This performs a log likelihood transformation on a semantic space (optional).

 It is recommended to call the three programs through the shell scripts in bin/.
 They communicate through files; the flow of information can be seen in Figure 1.
-All files (boxes) in the middle row are stored in the directory specified by the option targetdir and are named according to a naming convention (see Table 1) that reflects the fact that the two main parameters of the extraction are the context specification and path value functions.
+All files in the middle row are stored in the directory specified by the option targetdir and are named according to a naming convention (see Table 1) that reflects the fact that the two main parameters of the extraction are the context specification and path value functions.
+Currently, change of the basis mapping function is only possible by recompiling; the default is the .
 All programs support the concurrent processing of files with diffent parameters (see below).